1984 Tampa Bay Buccaneers season: Coaching changes

 When the Green Bay Packers' failure to make the playoffs resulted in the firing of coach Bart Starr and his entire staff, the Buccaneers hired John Brunner, the offensive backfield coach of the Packers' NFC-leading offense.
 McKay had stated previously that he would never hire an offensive coordinator, so Brunner was given the title "Offensive Moderator", although his duties were those of a coordinator.
 Defensive coordinator Wayne Fontes was promoted to assistant head coach, the first Buccaneer coach to be given such a title.
 This added administrative duties to his coordinator responsibilities and increased the perception that Fontes was being groomed to succeed McKay.
 McKay announced that all other assistants would be retained, with the exception of special teams coach Frank Emanuel, who had left to become defensive coordinator of the USFL Jacksonville Bulls.
-Emanuel's vacated position was filled by running backs coach Jim Gruden, then by former Buccaneer defensive lineman Bill Kollar when Gruden replaced Ken Herock as director of player personnel.
+Emanuel's vacated position was filled by running backs coach Jim Gruden, then by former Buccaneer defensive tackle Bill Kollar when Gruden replaced Ken Herock as director of player personnel.
 Herock, who had been involved with Buccaneer scouting since 1976 and had worked with the Oakland Raiders before that, was given much of the credit for the expansion Buccaneers' quick rise to playoff contention.
 Nevertheless, he was rebuffed by team owner Hugh Culverhouse when he requested a pay raise, and accepted Howard Schnellenberger's offer to take the same position with the ill-fated USFL Washington Federals.
 Joe Diange was hired as a strength and conditioning coach, in hopes of avoiding a repeat of the previous season's rash of injuries.